DataFire/Integrations/integrations/generated/azure_servicebus/README.md

 ### CheckNameAvailability
 * CheckNameAvailability `object`: Description of a Check Name availability request properties.
-  * name **required** `string`: The Name to check the namespce name availability and The namespace name can contain only letters, numbers, and hyphens.
+  * name **required** `string`: The Name to check the namespace name availability and The namespace name can contain only letters, numbers, and hyphens.
 The namespace must start with a letter, and it must end with a letter or number.

 ### CheckNameAvailabilityResult
 * CheckNameAvailabilityResult `object`: Description of a Check Name availability request properties.